mmcloughlin/arrival-oopsla25-artifact/README.md

 ## Introduction

-Artifact accompanying our OOPSLA 2025 paper "Scaling Instruction-Selection Verification with Authoritative ISA Semantics in an Industrial WebAssembly Compiler".
+Artifact accompanying our OOPSLA 2025 paper "Scaling Instruction-Selection Verification Against Authoritative ISA Semantics".

 Arrival is an instruction-selection verifier for the Cranelift production WebAssembly (Wasm) compiler.
 Our work verifies nearly all of the AArch64